-Today’s marriage tip comes from our friend Sara.
+Today’s marriage tip about discontentment comes from our friend Sara.
 Sara is a prolific author who has written several great books that you can check out here.
 While this post was written to women, it applies to men just as much and is full of great advice.
 Hope it’s encouraging to you today!

 Do you remember how you felt on your wedding day?

 How excited you were?
 How many butterflies you had in your stomach?
 How you just could not stop smiling?
 Did everything go perfectly?
 Did it all feel perfect, even if it wasn’t?

 At our wedding, the ceremony itself went off without any problems.
 That is, as long as I don’t consider our little red-headed ring-bearer picking his nose the whole time on stage behind us a problem – his side show never made it into the wedding video so I’m choosing to believe it didn’t happen.
 Everyone else is just lying.

 What happened after the ceremony almost burned the church down, though.
 A fake plant got too close to a still-lit candle arrangement, caught fire and fell to the tile below, smoldering and smoking out the entire sanctuary which forced us to wait to take our post-wedding pictures longer than we’d planned.
 (It’s also why that church has a no-drip candle policy now.)

 You might think I would have been mortified that we almost burned our home church down.
 But when someone tapped me on the shoulder to tell me as I was standing in our receiving line next to my handsome new husband, I was so crazy happy to finally be married to the man of my dreams, I didn’t realize what actually happened until much later.
 Like years.